SeasyHQ/test-assignment/README.md

 - aligned to screenshots design (desktop) as closely as possible
     - list of all marina with cards
     - marina detail page
+- if some data are missing from be, just fake them or add them

 nice to have: